Buzz999/ZXTombstone/README.txt

 Mixing TI99/4A and ZX Spectrum worlds.
 This is now done.

-So, this Tombstone City game implementation runs on Sicair ZX Spectrum.
+So, this Tombstone City game implementation is for the Sinclair ZX Spectrum 48K.
-I ran it on two emulators (My own version and EightyOne) but not on a real target yet.
+It ran successfully on emulators (My own version and EightyOne) and of course on a real host.

 Features
 --------